-Advocating the craft of words
+Advocating the craft of words in design

 They advocate words and language – both their meaning and visual form – as the starting point in any design process, before things like colour and aesthetics.
 Tone and voice play a critical role in communication.
 When you craft words with as much care as visual elements, the effect you achieve with your design is greater than the sum of its parts.